holuspokus/homebridge-pioneer-avr-2025/README.md

 > **inputSwitches:**
 > Set up to 5 inputs to expose as switches in HomeKit

+> **toggleOffIfActive:**
+> If enabled, pressing an input switch that is already active will turn off the receiver.
+> This allows a single button to toggle the receiver on and off, facilitating one-button control in HomeKit.
+> If disabled, the receiver will remain on and simply reselect the current input.

 > **name:**
 > In the example below, "name" under "devices" refers to the name as it appears in HomeKit.